dgraph-io/dgraph/wiki/content/enterprise-features/binary-backups.md

 To create a backup, make an HTTP POST request to `/admin` to a Dgraph Alpha HTTP address and port (default, "localhost:8080").
-Like with all `/admin` endpoints, this is only accessible on the same machine as the Alpha unless [whitelisted for admin operations]({{< relref "deploy/dgraph-administration.md#whitelisting-admin-operations" >}}).
+Like with all `/admin` endpoints, this is only accessible on the same machine as the Alpha server unless [whitelisted for admin operations]({{< relref "deploy/dgraph-administration.md#whitelisting-admin-operations" >}}).
 You can look at `BackupInput` given below for all the possible options.